 The new findings are an important step towards quantifying the risk to human and animal health posed by influenza viruses that reside in bats.
 The likelihood of bat viruses to spill over to other species is influenced by a variety of factors, from the bats’ geographical distribution to the exposure and susceptibility of the recipient hosts1.
 We lack surveillance data to tell us how widely distributed bat influenza viruses are, and whether they are carried by bat species with which humans or domestic animals have close contact.
-Given that receptor use does not seem to be host-restricted4, and that the enzyme responsible for replicating the bat influenza virus seems to function well in human cells2, the lack of human infections by bat influenza so far might be solely attributed to lack of opportunity [Au: Edits to last sentence ok?].
+Given that receptor use does not seem to be host-restricted4, and that the enzyme responsible for replicating the bat influenza virus seems to function well in human cells2, the lack of human infections by bat influenza so far might be solely attributed to lack of opportunity [Au: Edits to last sentence ok?ok].